ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/gui_user_guide/pcm_sim.rst

   .. warning::

-    To ensure that the previous results are correctly read, the folder structure of the results has to follow the structure the gui itself generates when simulation from a database.
+    To ensure that the previous results are correctly read, the folder structure of the results has to follow the structure the GUI itself generates when the simulation is started from a database.
     Only the configuration files of the default folders are loaded.
 No variation is loaded and taken into account at this place.